 - Distance Learning Available

-MOBILE LEARNING PROGRAM: This is a Mobile Learning Program that requires students to purchase a mobile device from Lethbridge College complete with program specific software.
-Go to www.lethbridgecollege.ca/mobilelearning for additional information.
+Mobile Learning Program: This program requires students to purchase a mobile device from Lethbridge College complete with program specific software.
+Go to our website for additional information.

-PRACTICUM EXPERIENCE REQUIREMENTS: There is a required practicum component to this program.
+Practicum Experience Requirements: There is a required practicum component to this program.
 The College dictates the legal terms and conditions governing the practicum experience.
-Failure by the student to accept by way of legal contract and abide by these terms and conditions will result in non-completion of the program.

 One course is available online, as identified in the calendar by (OL) after the course title.